asitdave/Bispectrum-Pipeline-for-Galaxy-Surveys/README.md

-# Bispectrum-Pipeline-for-Galaxy-Surveys (BisPiGalS)
+# BIspectrum and Power spectrum Optimization for LArge Redshift Surveys (BIPOLARS)

 ## Overview
-BisPiGalS (Bispectrum Pipeline for Galaxy Surveys) is a Python-based pipeline designed for analyzing galaxy surveys and computing higher-order statistics like the bispectrum and power spectrum multipoles for Euclid-like galaxy surveys.
+BIPOLARS is a Python-based pipeline designed for analyzing galaxy surveys and computing higher-order statistics like the bispectrum and power spectrum multipoles for Euclid-like galaxy surveys.
 This suite of scripts is optimized for higher-order correlation terms in galaxy catalogs with multiple species, making it an essential tool for cosmological research.

 ## Pipeline components
 The pipeline is divided into several scripts, each performing a specific role in computing the higher-order statistics.
-The following is an overview of the core scripts included in BisPiGalS:
+The following is an overview of the core scripts included in BIPOLARS:

 1. `compute_fields.py`: This script essentially reads through the catalog and generates the F(k) and F(x) fields for each catalog, which is required for the computation of power spectrum and bispectrum.
 This also saves important properties of the catalog and computations within for user reference.